dhall-lang/dhall-lang/standard/binary.md

   /  n.n             ; Decimal fraction    (Section 2.4, Tag = 4)
 ```

-## Binary encoding judgment
+## Encoding judgment

-Binary serialization of a naked Dhall expression is a function of the following
+Encoding a naked Dhall expression is a function of the following form:
-form:

     encode-*(dhall) = cbor